Rusnano: RUSNANO Management Company

-RUSNANO Management Company invests in projects with high potential in the real economy sector in Russia and abroad with subsequent expansion to Russia (technology transfer to Russia/creation of manufacturing site and/or R&D center) or Russian technology transfer to foreign companies.
+RUSNANO Management Company invests in projects in Russia and abroad with subsequent expansion to Russia (technology transfer to Russia/creation of manufacturing site and/or R&D center) or Russian technology transfer to foreign companies.

-Basing on significant investment experience and advanced technical expertise RUSNANO Management Company acquires equity in innovative ventures and growth-oriented companies with scalable business models and significant growth potential.
+RUSNANO Management Company acquires equity in innovative ventures and growth-oriented companies with scalable business models.

 The following hi-tech fields are of primary interest to RUSNANO Management Company: